Semisimple 4-dimensional topological field theories cannot detect exotic smooth structure: Abstract

 Moreover, we show that a semisimple $4$-dimensional field theory is invariant under $\CPt$-stable diffeomorphisms if and only if the Gluck twist acts trivially.
 This may be interpreted as the absence of fermions amongst the `point particles' of the field theory.
 Such fermion-free field theories cannot distinguish homotopy equivalent $4$-manifolds.

-Throughout, we illustrate our results with the Crane-Yetter-Kauffman field theory associated to a ribbon fusion category.
-As an algebraic corollary of our results applied to this field theory, we show that a ribbon fusion category contains a fermionic object if and only if its Gauss sums vanish.
+Throughout, we illustrate our results with the Crane-Yetter-Kauffman field theory associated to a ribbon fusion category, settling in the negative the question of whether it is sensitive to smooth structure.
+As a purely algebraic corollary of our results applied to this field theory, we show that a ribbon fusion category contains a fermionic object if and only if its Gauss sums vanish.